La Bicicleta: Synopsis

-The video for "La Bicicleta" premiered on Vives's' Vevo account on 8 July 2016.
+The video for "La Bicicleta" premiered on Vives' Vevo account on 8 July 2016.
 It opens with shots of Vives leaning on a wall and Shakira in the middle of a group of people who shout out her name and clap their hands while she dances with her hips.
 It shows Shakira get stuck in traffic while traveling with a jeep and deciding to continue walking.
 Carlos Vives then appears offering her a bike to continue their Caribbean coast trip.
 During their stroll, they view various landscapes of Colombia, including the Pumarejo bridge, Shakira's college La Enseñanza and beaches where people are seen playing soccer.
 Shakira and Vives join them by wearing jerseys of teams Junior F.C. and Unión Magdalena respectively.
 Several scenes also show the duo engage in a "dance battle" where Shakira's dances include moving her hips.
 The clip also features fans of the singers and various scenery intertwined throughout.
 It ends with Shakira and Vives hugging each other.